trideeindhoven/website/content/yealink/yealink_europe.md

 "The Company has requested services to pick up the e-mail".
 Ik denk dat alle email dus uitgeprint wordt?
 Bijzonder, maar ik zal niet twijfelen aan dit grondige "lawyer's investigation report".

 "The Company has filed all its annual accounts for which the filing due date has come up.".
-Dat is een feitelijk waarheid en was natuurlijk ook niet mijn vraag.
+Dat is een feitelijke waarheid en was natuurlijk ook niet mijn vraag.
 Dat deze documenten gedeponeerd zijn is niet betwist, maar het is *jaren* te laat gebeurd en dan ook nog eens met een balans die niet in balans is.